NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/README.md

   * [How to prepare?](#how-to-prepare)
   * [Objective](#objective)
   * [Agenda](#agenda)

 <!--  * [Projects](#projects)
      * [Creating a New Project](projects/README.md)-->

 ## Dates and Location

 - **Dates:** September 21-23, 2020
 - **Location:** Your home!

+## Overview

+The workshop will focus primarily on user training, including lessons for complete beginners to NWB and training in more advanced usage of NWB.
+We will also hold breakout sessions where the developers of state-of-the-art data analysis, visualization, and management tools (e.g., CaImAn, SpikeInterface, DANDI, suite2p, DataJoint, and more) will demonstrate their tools and show how to use NWB with their tools.
+The schedule will also include time for attendees to work on projects converting data to NWB, using NWB-compatible software tools, or going through the NWB online tutorials.

+To accommodate researchers in Europe, the Middle East, and Africa, we are holding this workshop 9am-6pm Central European Time (UTC+2).

 ## Registration